zenite-docs/zenite-docs.github.io/server/create.md

 3. Choose a server region.

-> Tip: Take into consideration the location of the services/users that will connect to the database.
+> Take into consideration the location of the services/users that will connect to the database.

 4. Click "Deploy".